 ANDREW LAMBERT PHOTOGRAPHY / SCIENCE PHOTO LIBRARY ANDREW LAMBERT PHOTOGRAPHY / SCIENCE PHOTO LIBRARY

 Alkene test.
-Image 2 of 2.
-Demonstration of the result of testing for an alkene (hex-1-ene, C6H12, right) with bromine water (brown).
-The positive result (right, clear) is the decolorization of the bromine water by the alkene.
-No reaction occurs at left, as the alkane (hexane, C6H14, left) fails to decolorize the bromine water.
+Image 1 of 2.
+Test tubes containing bromine water (brown) to test for the presence of an alkene.
+Hexane (C6H14, an alkane) is being poured into the test tube on the left.
+No reaction will occur.
+The hex-1-ene (C6H12, an alkene) will be added to the tube at right.
+The colour will be lost (decolorized) as the hex-1-ene reacts with the bromine (Br2).
 The hexene has a double bond (it is unsaturated) and is more reactive than the hexane (which has formed all the bonds it can and is saturated).
-The bromine (Br2) 'adds' to the double bond in what is termed an addition reaction.
-For the start of this test, see image A500/282.
+The bromine 'adds' to the double bond in what is termed an addition reaction.
+For the result of this test, see image A500/283.

 Model release not required.
 Property release not required.